openstack/swift/doc/source/deployment_guide.rst

                                                       occur in separate IO threads, managed by eventlet.
-                                                      The default value is auto, whose actual value is dependant on the servers_per_port value.
+                                                      The default value is auto, whose actual value is dependent on the servers_per_port value.
                                                       If servers_per_port is zero then it uses eventlet's default (currently 20 threads).
                                                       If the servers_per_port is nonzero then it'll